presscustomizr/nimble-builder/readme.txt

 The Nimble builder works with any WordPress theme.
 If you experience any problem with a specific theme, please report it in the [plugin support forum](https://wordpress.org/support/plugin/nimble-builder).

 == Upgrade Notice ==
-= 1.4.1 =
+= 1.4.2 =
-Intermediate release before the introduction of beta features : header and footer, menu module, widget areas module.
-Includes various minor PHP fixes.
+Introduction of beta features : header and footer customization, menu module, widget area module.
+Added a new global option to try the beta features.

 == Changelog ==
+= 1.4.2 : December 22nd, 2018 =
+* added : a new global option to try the beta features
+* improved : header_one pre-build section

-= 1.4.1 : December 21th, 2018 =
+= 1.4.1 : December 21st, 2018 =
 * fixed : possible php notice when generating CSS rules for column width
 * fixed : replace array_filter() which expects at most 2 parameters in version oho PHP < 5.6, by a foreach loop
 * fixed : style of the column resizable handle broken in the Hueman theme